auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 that the suggested way of producing longer outputs with the original PBKDF2 fails at.

-# Combinatorics of Hash Continuations
+# Combinatorics of Cryptographic Continuations

-How many cryptographic hash functions are there?
-Cryptographic hash functions aspire to be a "good enough" approximation of a random oracle.
+How many password hash functions are there?
+Cryptographic hash functions aspire to be a "good enough" approximation of an idealized random oracle.
+Random oracles cannot exist in reality, but they provide a useful model for analyzing cryptographic constructions.

-An idealized model of random oracles says that the input space is all finite strings, of which there is a countable infinity.
-Thus there are an uncountable infinity of possible random oracles.
+An idealized random oracle is a pure function whose input space is all finite strings, and whose output space is several hundred fair coin flips.
+As there are a countable infinity of finite strings, there are an uncountable infinity of idealized random oracles.

-In an idealized random oracle, any difference anywhere in an input string leads to independent outputs.
+In an idealized random oracle, any difference anywhere in an input string leads to statistically independent output bits.
 This means that by interleaving some constant data as "salt" with the input data in an unambiguous, canonical way, one can produce an unlimited number of "new" random oracles from a base random oracle.

-**Theorem**: Any change in this salt will, with probability 1, cause at least one output of the resulting oracle to also change.
-In practice, all outputs will be different, with a negligible number of counterexamples that might never be found.
-The point is that the mapping from salts to idealized random oracles is _almost surely_ injective, as otherwise you would have to win an infinite number of coin flips without ever losing.
+**Theorem**: Any change in this salt will, with probability 1, cause at least one output to change.
+Otherwise, one would have to win an infinite number of fair coin flips without losing even once.

+In practice, any change in the salt will cause all outputs to be different.
+Colliding a single output requires never losing any of hundreds of fair coin flips in a single go.
+Thus there are a negligible number of collisions that will never be found in practice.

+**Corollary**: The mapping from salts to idealized random oracles is _almost surely_ injective.

-This idealized random oracle model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this model does not expose any practical difference between these choices.
+This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no practical difference to how the salt is interleaved with the input.

 However this naive view is misleading: practical hash functions usually support streaming inputs.
-The structure that is necessary to make this work reveals differences between salt prepended before passwords, versus salt appended after passwords.

-Actual hash functions like SHA256 use a compression function that applies a block of input to a state, resulting in a new state.
-This allows arbitrarily long inputs to be processed one block at a time.[^not-blake3]
+For example, SHA256 uses a compression function that applies an input block of 64 bytes to a state of 32 bytes, resulting in a new state.

-The consequence is that colliding the compression function early can produce a large family of collisions based on adding identical suffixes onto that collided state.
-By contrast, idealized random oracles never produce families of collisions.
+This allows arbitrarily long inputs to be processed one block at a time, and is more or less how most cryptographic hash functions are structured.[^not-blake3]

+Even if we assume the compression function is an idealized random oracle, this structure reveals differences between salt that is prefixed before passwords, versus salt that is suffixed after.
+In the case of prefixed salts, finding a single collision on the compression function can be enough to produce an infinite family of collisions, something that does not happen with suffixed salts.
+This is inherent to any streaming implementation.

-In the context of SHA256, any prepended salt can be removed 64 bytes at a time, replaced by modifications to the 256-bit state.
-This is an example of partial evaluation, which can be shared across an unlimited number of applications.
+In the context of SHA256, any prefixed salt can be removed 64 bytes at a time, replaced by modifications to the 256-bit state.
+This is an example of _partial evaluation_, which can be shared across an unlimited number of applications.

+Algebraically speaking, we are comparing the partial evaluations of the functions `λx → hash(A + x)` and `λx → hash(B + x)` for distinct salts `A` and `B`.
+If these salts collide the compression function, then we can trivially produce "new" collisions by simply choosing any arbitrary bitstring and appending it to both salts.
+Because these functions are pointwise equal, they are two different descriptions of the same underlying function.

-Partial evaluation demonstrates that there cannot be more than 2^256 functionally distinct prepended salts without leaving some salt in SHA256's input buffer, or appending some salt after the password.
+Partial evaluation of SHA256 demonstrates there cannot be more than 2^256 functionally distinct prefixed salts without leaving some salt in input buffer, or suffixing some salt after the password.
+Even though the input space of prefixed salts is much larger than 256 bits, collisions on the compression function can propagate throughout the remainder of the computation.

 Similarly, the G3P processes the plaintext password in a single pass near the beginning of the hash computation.
-Applying the previous argument means that there cannot be more than 2^256 functionally distinct combinations of prepended salt and passwords.[^extracting-entropy-with-sha256]
+Applying the previous argument means that there cannot be more than 2^256 functionally distinct combinations of prefixed salt and password.[^extracting-entropy-with-sha256]

-Now that we've bounded the input space, we can answer our original question: there are (2^256)^(2^256) = 2^(2^264) password hash functions assuming a compression function with a 256-bit internal state and 256-bit output.
-Even though the input space is much larger than 256 bits, collisions on the compression function can propogate throughout an entire computation, assuming the remainder of the input is the same.
+Now that we've bounded the input space, we can answer our original question: there are (2^256)^(2^256) = 2^(2^264) password hash functions assuming a compression function with a 256-bit internal state and 256-bit output, and that are limited to one pass over the plaintext of the password.

-Representing a single such function sampled uninformly at random would require at least 2^264 bits of data, which is roughly comparable to the 3*10^80 particles estimated to exist in the observable universe.
+Representing a single such function sampled uniformly at random from this distribution would require at least 2^264 bits of storage, which is roughly comparable to the 3*10^80 particles estimated to exist in the observable universe.

 For all practical purposes, this is an utterly inexhaustible supply of password hash functions, even without stepping outside this artificially narrow definition of what a password function "is".[^excludes-many-existing-password-hash-functions]

-On the other hand, any leftover preprended salt, and all salt that is appended after the password, cannot be processed without first choosing a value for the password input.[^low-entropy-inputs] This forces the full plaintext of any appended salt to be available to any non-exotic implementation capable of computing hashes for arbitrary passwords.
+On the other hand, any leftover prefixed salt,[^low-entropy-inputs] and all suffixed salt, cannot be processed without first choosing a value for the password input.
+This forces the full plaintext of any appended salt to be available to any ordinary implementation capable of computing hashes for arbitrary passwords.

-**Conjecture:** It seems highly plausible, and rather probable, that the map from _appended_ salts to password hash functions is injective in practice even when the random oracle model is replaced with a reputable cryptographic has h function such as HMAC-SHA256.

-An explicit counterexample to this conjecture demands an extremely large family of HMAC-SHA256 collisions in a very specific form, and as of April 2025 not a single collision on HMAC-SHA256 has been publicly demonstrated.[^contrast-salt-collisions]
+**Fact:** Given a hash function modelled as a _compression function_ that is assumed to be an idealized random oracle, the mapping from _suffixed_ salts to hash functions is almost surely injective.

+Suffixed salts do not produce produce families of collisions even when we take compression functions into account.
+Because the plaintext of a suffixed salt cannot be processed until the password has been chosen, the functions `λx → hash(x + Y)` and `λx → hash(x + Z)` don't readily admit non-trivial partial evaluations.

+Moreover, colliding this partial application of suffixed salt is highly implausible.
+Because the salts `Y` and `Z` must be distinct, a counterexample would be able to create a very large number of cryptographically distinct collisions for free.

+Because these collisions are distinct, finding a counterexample remains implausible even if we assume access to another oracle that grants a small number of collisions in the desired form "for free".

 By the pigeonhole principle, such counterexamples have to exist.
-However, it seems plausible that the appended salt would need to be much longer than the 2.3 million terabyte length limitation imposed by SHA256.
+However, if compression functions are idealized as random oracles, then due to the utterly inexhaustible supply of similar password hash functions within the confines of the Milky Way galaxy, it seems like at least one of those salts would almost certainly have to be much _much_ longer than 2.3 million terabytes, a number chosen for the sake of discussion because that's the length limit imposed by SHA256.

+**Conjecture:** It seems highly plausible, and rather probable, that the map from suffixed salts to password hash functions is injective in practice even when more idealized models are instantiated with a reputable cryptographic hash function such as HMAC-SHA256.

+One could argue that the mapping of prefixed salts to password hash functions is also injective in practice.
+After all, a collision on SHA256 has never been publically demonstrated, which might make this argument seem purposeless and pendantic.
+But I have two responses: firstly, suffixed salts are injective in practice in a significantly stronger sense than prefixed salts.
+Secondly, much of the design work around the G3P revolves around understanding and controlling partial evaluation!

+For example, we want to enhance the utility of legitimate forms of partial evaluation, which is why the G3P adopted fully incremental key-stretching as a design goal.
+Also, we don't want to allow the possibility of partially evaluating away the plaintext of any parameter called a "tag", therefore prefixed salts cannot be tags, which is the reason the G3P's "username" parameter doesn't have "tag" anywhere in the name.

 **Observation:** Remember that our goal is to adversarially pass messages inside algorithms via the mathematics of game theory.
 Our primary communications objectives are the domain tag and long tags.
-One or both of these is expected to typically be on the order of one hundred to a few hundred bytes long.
-That is much longer than the 256-bit SHA256 state machine.
+One or both of these is expected to typically be on the order of one hundred to a few hundred bytes long, which is much longer than the 256-bit SHA256 state machine.

-We would like to argue that our message is implied by the algorithm we specify.
-Thus we would prefer to argue that our message describes a unique algorithm in a space of up to 2^(2^264)) hash functions rather than arguing that our message describes some inscrutable equivalence class consisting of those inputs that produce a single one of 2^256 possible SHA256 states.
+We need to argue that our message is implied by the algorithm we specify.
+Thus we should prefer to argue that our message describes a unique algorithm in a space of up to 2^(2^264)) hash functions rather than arguing that our message describes some inscrutable equivalence class consisting of those inputs that produce a single one of 2^256 possible SHA256 states.

 We should prefer the former argument over the latter even if we are unlikely to ever be able to explicitly find a collision, because it is a stronger argument.
 The difference reminds me of the distinction between information-theoretic versus computational security.
+Moreover, the act of making the latter argument is a brown M&M suggesting that partial evaluation may be possible, which we wish to prevent in the case of tags!

-Appending salts after a password plausibly achieves the properties necessary to make our preferred argument work, whereas prepending salts clearly does not.
+Suffixing salts after a password plausibly achieves the properties necessary to make our preferred argument work, whereas prefixed salts clearly do not.
-Furthermore, partial evaluation provides a method of obscuring (part of) a prepended salt, meaning that arbitrary messages cannot be robustly passed via a prepended salt alone.[^seguids]
+Furthermore, partial evaluation provides a method of obscuring (part of) a prefixed salt, meaning that arbitrary messages cannot be robustly passed via a prefixed salt alone.[^seguids]

-On the other hand, prepended salts are still useful, especially for account separation purposes.
+On the other hand, prefixed salts are still useful, especially for account separation purposes.
 This ensures that the password hash function has fully committed to a particular account before the plaintext of the password can be processed.
+In effect, the password serves as a "tag" relative to to prefixed salt.

-This is the reason why the G3P uses "Username" as the name of the salt prepended to the "password" parameter; these parameter names do not prescribe a particular usage, but they do suggest an intended usage.
+This is the reason why the G3P uses "username" as the name of the prefixed salt parameter; these parameter names do not prescribe a particular usage, but they do suggest an intended usage.

 # Deployment Considerations: